TBI-project/TBI-project.github.io/README.md

-currently, this is where I have TBI's documentation stored at.
+Currently, this is where TBI's documentation and code are stored at.